Temporal.PlainDateTime

 During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset if 'compatible' or 'later' is used or the post-transition time zone offset if 'earlier' is used.
 This behavior avoids exceptions when converting nonexistent Temporal.PlainDateTime values to Temporal.ZonedDateTime, but it also means that values during these periods will result in a different Temporal.PlainDateTime in "round-trip" conversions to Temporal.ZonedDateTime and back again.

-For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see Resolving ambiguity.
+For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see Time Zones and Resolving Ambiguity.

 If the result is earlier or later than the range that Temporal.ZonedDateTime can represent (approximately half a million years centered on the Unix epoch), then a RangeError will be thrown, no matter the value of disambiguation.